- Why Invoice Numbers Matter

 Working With Accountants and Auditors

 Auditors often perform sequence tests: they check for gaps or jumps in invoice numbers.
-Gaps are not automatically fraud—but they should be explained (voided invoices, cancelled shipments, testing entries).
+Gaps are not automatically fraud, but they should be explained (voided invoices, cancelled shipments, testing entries).

 Maintain a void log noting the invoice number, date, reason, and whether a replacement was issued.
 That single habit turns awkward questions into five-second answers.

-An invoice number is a unique identifier for each invoice, essential for matching payments, preventing duplicates, and keeping clean books.
-Treat it as part of your financial infrastructure—not decorative text.
+Treat invoice numbers as part of your financial infrastructure, not decorative text.
+Review invoice numbering best practices for formats that scale.
 Pair a sensible format with tooling that enforces uniqueness, and you will spend less time on support tickets and reconciliation.
+Whether you are sending your first bill or refining a growing operation, disciplined numbering pays off every month at reconciliation time.